 What is Sweet Chili Sauce?

 This recipe for Thai Sweet Chili Sauce is made with only 5 ingredients--6 if you count water.
-While most recipes call for dried red chilis, they can be hard to find at most local grocery stores and take a bit of time and effort to rehydrate and process for this sauce.

-How to Make Copycat Thai Chili Sauce
+How to Sweet Thai Chili Sauce

 Storing Sweet Chili Sauce

-How to Use Sweet Chili Sauce
+Sweet Chili Sauce Serving Suggestions

-- Instead of classic buffalo flavored chicken wings, toss Instant Pot Chicken Wings or Boneless Chicken Wings in the sweet chili sauce after cooking.
+- Instead of classic buffalo-flavored chicken wings, toss Instant Pot Chicken Wings or Boneless Chicken Wings in the sweet chili sauce after cooking.

 - Use this sauce as a dip for Baked Chicken Tenders or Oven Baked Fries.